-- 5. "Opioid Funds" shall mean monetary amounts obtained through a Settlement as defined in this Agreement. - 6.
-"Participating Local Government(s)" shall mean all counties, cities, and towns within the geographic boundaries of the State that have chosen to sign on to this Agreement and each applicable Settlement.
-The Participating Local Governments may be referred to separately in this Agreement as "Participating Counties" and "Participating Cities and Towns" (or "Participating Cities or Towns," as appropriate). - 7.
-"Parties" shall mean the State and the Participating Local Governments. - 8.
-"Pharmaceutical Supply Chain" shall mean the process and channels through which licit opioids are manufactured, marketed, promoted, distributed, or dispensed. - 9.
-"Pharmaceutical Supply Chain Participant" shall mean any entity that engages in or has engaged in the manufacture, marketing, promotion, distribution, or dispensing of licit opioids. - 10.
-"Settlement" shall mean the negotiated resolution of legal or equitable claims against a Pharmaceutical Supply Chain Participant when that resolution has been jointly entered into by the State and the Participating Local Government and approved as final by a court of competent jurisdiction. - 11.
-"Settling Distributors" shall mean McKesson Corporation, Cardinal Health, Inc., and AmerisourceBergen Corporation. - 12.
-"Trustee" shall mean either (1) an independent trustee who shall be responsible for the ministerial task of releasing the Opioid Funds that are in trust as authorized herein and accounting for all payments into or out of the trust, or (2) a settlement fund administrator, in the event that the Settlement includes a fund administrator.
-In either case, the Trustee will distribute funds in accordance with this Agreement.
+- 3. "Opioid Funds" shall mean monetary amounts obtained through a Settlement as defined in this MOU. - 4.
+"Participating Local Government(s)" shall mean all counties, cities, and towns within the geographic boundaries of the State that have chosen to sign on to this MOU.
+The Participating Local Governments may be referred to separately in this MOU as "Participating Counties" and "Participating Cities and Towns" (or "Participating Cities or Towns," as appropriate). - 5.
+"Parties" shall mean the State and the Participating Local Governments. - 6.
+"Pharmaceutical Supply Chain" shall mean the process and channels through which licit opioids are manufactured, marketed, promoted, distributed, or dispensed. - 7.
+"Pharmaceutical Supply Chain Participant" shall mean any entity that engages in or has engaged in the manufacture, marketing, promotion, distribution, or dispensing of licit opioids. - 8.
+"Settlement" shall mean the negotiated resolution of legal or equitable claims against a Pharmaceutical Supply Chain Participant when that resolution has been jointly entered into by the State and the Participating Local Governments. - 9.
+"Trustee" shall mean an independent trustee who shall be responsible for the ministerial task of releasing the Opioid Funds that are in trust as authorized herein and accounting for all payments into or out of the trust.